EMAIL US info@bpso.org.uk

 John is honoured to represent the British Police Symphony Orchestra as a trustee.

-ACC Matt Welsted
+Matt Welsted

-Assistant Chief Constable Matt Welsted – West Midlands Police
+Matt Welsted – Ex West Midlands Police

-My name is ACC Matt Welsted, I am 48 years old and have been a serving police officer in three Police Forces for the last 29 years.
 I care passionately about policing, the service we provide to the public, and the way we care for and inspire our staff.

 I was inspired to become a trustee of the BPSO because I believe it offers a unique and powerful way to celebrate the people behind the uniform.
 The orchestra showcases the creativity, dedication, and humanity of those who serve, and connects with communities in a way that builds trust and joy.
 I’m proud to support its continued success and help shape its future.